 The wing arrangement is like that of the J-10, with twin control surfaces on the trailing edge of the wing and a full-span drooping leading-edge flap.
 The tailfins and canards are of "all-moving" configuration; the ventral fins are fixed.
 The J-20 has tricycle landing gear, all gear assemblies having single wheels, the nose gear retracting forward, the main gear tucking up and forward into the sides of the fuselage; the gear doors have sawtooth "stealthy" edges.
 Twin cruciform drag chutes can be deployed to reduce landing roll.
 The cockpit has a single-piece canopy that hinges up from the rear.
 The refined third prototype featured alterations to flight surfaces, revised landing gear door configuration and canopy, plus additional "warts" on the aircraft for combat avionics systems.

 It appears that one of the demonstrators was initially fitted with Russian-built AL-31FN afterburning bypass turbojets, as used by the J-10, while the other was fitted with Chinese WS-10A engines.
-With such engines, it is arguable if the J-20 is capable of non-afterburning supersonic cruise.
-The production powerplant is envisioned as the more powerful WS-10G with thrust-vectoring nozzles.
+With such engines, it is arguable that the J-20 is capable of non-afterburning supersonic cruise.
+The production powerplant is envisioned as the more powerful WS-10G with thrust-vectoring nozzles -- though there's been rumors of other powerplants.

 CHENGDU J-20 MIGHTY DRAGON (ESTIMATED SPECIFICATIONS): _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 12.88 meters 42 feet 3 inches wing area 59 sq_meters 630 sq_feet length 21.26 meters 69 feet 6 inches height 4.45 meters 14 feet 7 inches empty weight 17,000 kilograms 37,480 pounds MTO weight 36,285 kilograms 80,000 pounds max speed at altitude 2,100 KPH 1,305 MPH / 1,135 KT service ceiling 18,000 meters 59,400 feet range 3,400 kilometers 2,115 MI / 1,840 NMI _____________________ _________________ _______________________

-As far as other basic elements of the aircraft, when not actually specified they could be assumed: zero-zero ejection seat; glass cockpit with wide-screen color flat-panel displays, HUD, helmet-mounted sight, and HOTAS controls; a flight processor system and multiplex digital fly-by-wire system; plus modern countermeasures kit.
-The J-20 is believed to be designed to carry a multimode active-array radar of Chinese manufacture, but being a demonstrator, it's unclear just how much operational kit has been crammed into it.
+As far as other basic elements of the aircraft, when not actually specified they could be assumed: zero-zero ejection seat; glass cockpit with wide-screen color flat-panel displays, HUD, helmet-mounted sight, and HOTAS controls; a flight processor system and multiplex digital FBW FCS system; plus modern countermeasures kit.
+Production J-20s will likely carry a multimode AESA radar of Chinese manufacture.
 There are also windows on the fuselage that have been judged to be for a "distributed aperture" threat-warning system.
+Avionics systems have been tested on a highly modified Russian Tupolev Tu-204C twinjet airliner -- along the lines of the Boeing 757, called the "Catfish", used to test systems for the Lockheed Martin F-22 Raptor fighter.

-The J-20 is intended to be fitted with an internal cannon, presumably a single 30 millimeter rapid-firing weapon.
-There's a large weapons bay in the belly -- for long-range AAMs such as the PL-12 or PL-21, or offensive stores -- flanked by a small weapon bay -- for a short-range AAM, such as the new PL-10, an agile weapon along the lines of the British ASRAAM or US AIM-9X, cued by a helmet-mounted sight.
+Production J-20s will be fitted with an internal cannon, presumably a single 30-millimeter rapid-firing weapon.
+There's a large weapons bay in the belly -- for long-range AAMs such as the PL-12 or PL-21, or offensive stores -- flanked by a small weapon bay on each side -- for a short-range AAM, such as the new PL-10, an agile weapon along the lines of the British ASRAAM or US AIM-9X, cued by a helmet-mounted sight.
 The aircraft features eight hardpoints for external stores carriage.

 * Conjectures about the J-20 are all over the map, some claiming it is substantially bigger than the US F-22A, while estimates of the J-20's empty weight show it to be smaller.
 Obviously, all conjectures have to be taken with a grain of salt: even if some of the commentators know what they're talking about, it's difficult to sort them out from those who don't.
 There have been suggestions that much of the technology was stolen -- possibly -- and that the J-20 is too far ahead of Chinese technological capabilities to be practical to produce -- we'll see.
-Certainly it can be said that, given the expense of fifth generation fighters, it may never serve in large numbers even if it does reach production.
-However, even if the J-20 never proceeds beyond a demonstrator, no doubt it will prove a useful learning exercise for China's aircraft industry.BACK_TO_TOP
+Certainly it can be said that, given the expense of fifth generation fighters, it may never serve in large numbers.BACK_TO_TOP

-* To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31", the designation being tentative.
-It was characterized a "lightweight fighter", of stealthy configuration, with twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards, having some resemblance to a US F-35 fighter, but with twin engines.
+* To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31 Gyrfalcon".
+It was characterized a "lightweight fighter", of stealthy configuration.
+The J-31 had twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards; it somewhat resembled a US Lockheed Martin F-35 fighter, but with twin engines.
+A second prototype, much closer to production standard, appeared in late 2016.

-The J-31 is said to be powered by twin Klimov RD-93 afterburning bypass turbojets with about 83.4 kN (8,500 kgp / 18,740 lbf) thrust.
+The J-31 is said to be powered by twin WS-13A/E afterburning bypass turbojets with about 83.4 kN (8,500 kgp / 18,740 lbf) thrust.
 Photos of the demonstrator and models suggest it is intended for carrier operations, or at least could have a version supporting carrier operations, with twin-wheel nosegear to handle carrier smackdowns and an arresting hook.
 Models show it to have four stores pylons under each wing and dual side-by-side internal weapons bays in the fuselage.
-It may be targeted to the export market.
-A model of an export "FC-31" has also been displayed, featuring a number of refinements.

-There have also been announcements that Chengdu is developing an advanced vertical-takeoff & landing (VTOL) fighter, an announcement having been made that the organization is developing an engine for a VTOL machine.
-There have long been rumors that the Chinese might be developing a derivative of the Russian Yakovlev Yak-41 -- a VTOL fighter developed before the collapse of the USSR -- though notional designs released so far suggest an aircraft along the lines of the US Lockheed Martin F-35B, but with canard foreplanes.
-Other rumors suggest the designation of the machine is "J-18", but for now, all we can do is wait and see.
+There have also been hints that Chengdu is developing an advanced vertical-takeoff & landing (VTOL) fighter, an announcement having been made that the organization is developing an engine for a VTOL machine.
+There have long been rumors that the Chinese might be developing a derivative of the Russian Yakovlev Yak-41 -- a VTOL fighter developed before the collapse of the USSR -- though notional designs released so far suggest an aircraft along the lines of the US F-35B, but with canard foreplanes.
+Other rumors suggest the designation of the machine is "J-18".
+For now, all we can do is wait and see.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.